jamesdonoh/mobile-applications/report.md

 Functional testing is a form of software testing that verifies whether the system meets the original functional requirements that led to its creation.
 It essentially focuses on whether the software does what it is supposed to do, viewing it as a 'black box', without any knowledge of how the system has been implemented [@desikan].
 In this sense it reflects the point of view of a user of the system.

-One way of conducting functional testing this is to producte a set of test cases using from the requirements described at the start of the development process, by writing a list of simple steps that can be followed to check each requirement against the expected behaviour.
+One way of conducting functional testing this is to produce a set of test cases using from the requirements described at the start of the development process, by writing a list of simple steps that can be followed to check each requirement against the expected behaviour.
 Alternate flows and error scenarios should also be considered.
 These steps can then be checked manually by a test engineer and the results recorded.
 Each test case should include a reference to the original requirement that produced it, in order to ensure traceability and make it possible to verify of the level of test coverage of each requirement.

 The following functional test scenario demonstrates this approach: